 Training for peer mentors is ongoing: the team starts each evening with a briefing on the evening’s calling and to follow up any trends or concerns from previous call lists.
 It has been noted that for the telephone, 82% of the information we derive comes from the tone of the caller’s voice (Koneya & Barbour 1976) and it is important that the team are motivated themselves and sound interested and engaged when they talk to students.
 The briefing helps to achieve this.

 Three “classroom” sessions are undertaken at the beginning of the year for all new peer mentors, as well as acting as a refresher for more experienced callers.
 These sessions are run before any student contact commences.
 The first session provides a general introduction to the Open Polytechnic; student demographics; how the institution operates; programmes and courses of significance; reasons for student contact and where to send student administrative requests.
 Outlining Simpson’s strengths-based approach (2008) and positive psychology methodology forms the basis of the second session.
 Mentors are introduced to the written script used to facilitate learning conversations and develop a ‘conversational technique’ to avoid simply asking a list of questions.
 This second evening also covers telephone protocol (what to say and to avoid saying on the telephone) as well as how to record notes post-call.
 It is important that these notes cover the key elements of a conversation and time is spent on perfecting this skill.
 Coping with difficult students is discussed at this point, though practical training follows later in the learning process.
 A third classroom session is facilitated by the Māori Learning Liaison Adviser.
 This is conducted over a number of sessions outlining strategies that engage Māori and Pasifika students in a culturally relevant manner (Ross, 2008).
-From the first day, trainee peer mentors are teamed with a more experienced peer mentors who will sit and work with them for most of their training time (about two weeks).
+From the first day, trainee peer mentors are teamed with more experienced peer mentors who will sit and work with them for most of their training time (about two weeks).
 New peer mentors need to learn how to use a number of systems and processes at the outset – the telephone system; the Student Management System; and Inmagic (where student information and discussions are recorded) – these are vital parts of every work shift.
 Only when both project manager and new peer mentor feel they are ready does that trainee ‘go solo’ as a caller.
 A new peer mentor will have listened to many phone calls before they actually make one.
 All students being contacted are informed about this process and can opt out of having the call monitored by the trainee.
 Trainees also make practice calls to the project manager, who will try to replicate various contact scenarios - the non-coperative student, students with personal issues and the bright; cheerful, ‘on to it’ student.

 The team attempts to contact students up to three times in a round of calling.
 If they are not successful, it is noted and an email may be sent.
 The main points covered in each conversation are noted on the Inmagic database by the peer mentor.
 Any actions required are followed-up by the project manager the next day.